 “It’s just one property.
 How hard can it be?”

-One property is usually the hardest because you don’t have economies of scale.
+One property is often the hardest.
 You still get 100% of the compliance and tenant expectations, with none of the portfolio efficiencies.

 “I’ll manage until I get a bad tenant.”

-That’s like saying you’ll buy car insurance after the wreck.
-Screening and enforcement systems are what reduce the odds of the bad tenant in the first place.
+That is like buying car insurance after the wreck.
+Screening and enforcement systems are what reduce the odds of a bad tenant in the first place.

 “I’ll just hire help when I need it.”

 A vendor is not a management system.
-When you’re in the middle of a rent dispute, a deposit dispute, or a repair timeline issue, you need documentation, process, and consistent communication—not just a phone number.
+When you are in the middle of a rent dispute, deposit dispute, or repair timeline issue, you need documentation, process, and consistent communication.

 - you live close to the property